 - Green: the customer is considered as performing without signs of repayment problems; - Yellow: the customer shows indication of deteriorating financial strength, which could lead to financial difficulties; - Orange: the customer is or has been in financial difficulties or default; and - Red: the customer is in default and in legal collection and/or restructuring.

-The Credit Risk department within Risk Management, together with the business units, is responsible for the colour classification of the customers and transfer of customers from business units to Restructuring if necessary.
+The Credit Risk Department within Risk Management is together with the business units responsible for the colour classification of customers.

 Impairment process